Sometimes to get to the next level in life we have to look back on how God has blessed us thru our times of trial!

 Nothing in life happens in an isolated fashion, everything is woven together.

 Most of us compartmentalize life.
 We see God here, family over there.
 We see our job or finances in one way and our community as another entity!
 We often aren’t integrated on the inside or feeling much joy or pain!

 Along with this many of us don’t think anything bad will ever happen to us or our children.
-We assume just because we don’t have serious vices, we obey laws and pray over our kids, we’re safe.
+We assume just because we don’t have serious vices, we obey laws and do good by our kids, we’re safe.

-I found out it doesn’t take but a split second to be hit by a stray bullet, a knife swing or pushed off a ledge by some one who doesn’t care about human life, or someone who’s on drugs or ignorant of his weapon.
-It only takes one predator to say one word to a child who’s not prepared for evil, to rouse parents, police and alarm a community once again to crime.
+I found out it doesn’t take but a split second to be hit by a stray bullet, a knife swing, someone who’s high on drugs or ignorant of his weapon.
+It only takes one predator to say one word to a child who’s not prepared for evil, to rouse parents, police and alarm a community once again to violence.
 It only takes one desperately lonely daughter one night to hook up with some pervert online.
 One moment can change a family’s entire life!

-It shouldn’t take a crime against us to make us connect the dots of our life.
-But unfortunately it does at times.
+Violent crime can make us connect the dots in our life.
 It forces us to go up against our fears, our natural inclination to not consider evil or danger.
 Most of us want to live safely but we aren’t very equipped to deal with crime …. but we can learn to stand against it.
-Predators don’t care what race you are, they’re looking for those who are ‘weak’ …. or those who think no one will ever hurt them.
+Predators don’t care what race you are, they’re looking for those who are ‘weak’ …. or those who they think won’t defend themselves.

-God can intervene in a crime but He also wants us to do our part and stay vigilant about danger.
-Don’t learn the hard way.
-It’s never too late to share with your loved ones about being safe.
-You may think it’s going in one ear and out the other but some of it will stick –
+Talk with your loved ones!
+You may think it’s going in one ear and out the other, but some of it will stick –